tjeakle15/organizations_users_roles/README.md

 No gems were used in the interest of keeping this as small and as simple as possible.

-All the models used for this are exercise are are located in the "models" directory and all the tests are located in the "tests" directory.
+All the models used for this exercise are located in the "models" directory and all the tests are located in the "tests" directory.